razorpay/razorpay-ruby/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+## Release

+Steps to follow for a release:

+0. Merge the branch with the new code to master.
+1. Bump the Version in `lib/razorpay/constants.rb`
+2. Rename Unreleased to the new tag in `CHANGELOG`
+3. Fix links at bottom in `CHANGELOG`
+4. Commit (message should include version number)
+5. Tag the release and push to GitHub.
+Get the tag signed using Razorpay GPG key.
+6. Create a release on GitHub using the website with more details about the release
+7. Run `gem build razorpay-ruby.gemspec`
+8. Run `gem push razorpay-{version}.gem`

+`gem push` will ask you for credentials, if you are not logged in already.